Aaron-zheng/GDG/README.md

 ![Swift 3.0+](https://img.shields.io/badge/Swift-3.0%2B-orange.svg)
 ![Xcode 8.2+](https://img.shields.io/badge/Xcode-8.2%2B-blue.svg)

+## App store

+You can download it from Apple App store. https://itunes.apple.com/app/id1132846979

 ## Introduction

-** GDG ** is a iOS App for displaying GDG events from all over the world.
+**GDG** is a iOS App for displaying GDG events from all over the world.
 It provides different events from different area.

 ### Features